Katung Aduwak: Filmmaking

 What was to have been Aduwak's debut film was Heaven's Hell.
 The actual release date was slated for January 23, 2015.
 The movie was, however, not released until May 10, 2019.
 The movie clips were shot in 2012 by One O Eight Media, partnering with BGL and Hashtag Media House and starred Nollywood actors and actresses and Nigerian singer Waje.

 In 2020, Aduwak directed a short film exposing the conflict between African Americans and the African diaspora, titled Not Supposed to be Here.

 Personal life

 Aduwak is married to Raven Taylor-Aduwak and has a son.
+In 2021, they celebrated 8th wedding anniversary.